On Learning Latent Models with Multi-Instance Weak Supervision: Learning a Single Classifier Under a Known Transition

-We demonstrate these notions with Example~\ref{example:motivating}.
-There, $f$ is an MNIST classifier, $\+X$ is the space of MNIST digits and ${\+Y = \{0,\dots,9\}}$.
+We demonstrate these notions via Example~\ref{example:motivating}.
+There, $f$ is an MNIST classifier, $\+X$ is the space of MNIST images and ${\+Y = \{0,\dots,9\}}$.
 The training samples are of the form ${(x_1,x_2,s)}$ where $s = \sigma(y_1,y_2) = y_1 + y_2$.
-The partial risk of $f$ is the probability of predicting the wrong sum.
+The partial risk of $f$ is then the probability of predicting the wrong sum.